aexoden/edge/README.md

 the grind fight.)
 This option is disabled by default, as it's primarily useful for debugging.

+### EXTENDED_ENDING

+This option only has meaning when AUTOMATIC is enabled.
+When enabled, the bot will allow the ending to play out before rebooting to the next seed.
+This is useful if streaming the runs.
+If the bot dies, it will wait five minutes before rebooting.

 ## LiveSplit Integration Requirements (optional and difficult)

 Integration with LiveSplit requires functional luasocket support.
 As of BizHawk